Saithan: Production

 In June 2014, Vijay Antony announced that he was working on a project titled Saithan, which would begin after the completion of his impending films.
 Bike racer Alisha Abdullah also revealed that she would be a part of the film during an interview in October 2014, stating that it was a psychological thriller and based on the novel, The Girl with the Dragon Tattoo.
 She later did not feature in the film, while the director chose to adapt Writer Sujatha's novella Aah into the plot of the film.
 The film began production during March 2016 and was completed in November 2016.
 Arav, who later became popular with the show Bigg Boss, made his acting debut with this film, and had no lines of dialogue.

 Music

 Soundtrack was composed by Vijay Antony.
 The album was released on November 3, 2016.
 The song "Yedhedho" which appeared in Sattapadi Kutram (2011) was again retained in the film.

 Marketing

 Vijay Antony came up with a unique promotional strategy by releasing the first 5 minutes of the film as sneak peek.

+Controversy

+When the makers initially launched the teaser of Saithan with the theme song penned by late lyricist Annamalai, few Hindu groups have raised objections to the using of Sanskrit slokas in the background music of the film.
+As a result, Vijay Antony has taken down the offended teaser and re-release the teaser with the revised lyrics penned by lyricist Ko Sesha.

 Reception

+Saithan received positive reviews from both the audience and critics and it was a success at the box office.